How to Motivate Disengaged Employees

 Millennials and subsequent generations have grown up in an always-on instant communication world, where their lives are largely experienced through smartphones and digital interactions.
 They expect a similar experience at work, but it’s not always a good idea to mix personal modes of communication with business transactions.
 Managers who consistently engage with employees in face-to-face, phone, and digital communications are three times as likely to have engaged employees.

-Having the right communication tool is a key ingredient to meeting this demand effectively.
+Having the right employee communication tool is a key ingredient to meeting this demand effectively.
 Employers and workers can benefit from the newer generation’s preferences.
 Employees enjoy the flexibility of being able to work remotely with a dynamic schedule that allows them to tend to their personal lives.
 Tools like Zinc can provide employees with a seamless and integrated communication platform to stay in touch with colleagues and managers.
 Managers need to think about employee communications because they serve as the foundation of something that millennials consider incredibly important: company culture.

 Make it Personal